MarcosCosmos/memetico/README.md

 Note that although Memetico itself can be run without the GUI, the command line interface to Memetico is not up to date and does not correctly permit argument-based configured.

 # About Memetico
 Memetico is a Memetic Algorithm which searches for good solutions to ATSP (Asymmetric Travelling Salesman Problem) problems.
-It was originally developed by Luciana Buriol, Paulo M. França, & Pablo Moscato and is discussed in greater detailed in their paper:
+It was originally developed by Luciana Buriol, Paulo M. França & Pablo Moscato and is discussed in greater detailed in their paper:

 A New Memetic Algorithm for the Asymmetric Traveling Salesman Problem Journal of Heuristics, 2004, Volume 10, Number 5, Page 483